 I was pitching for my first ever lead investor.
 They would be putting in £100k (*faints with excitement*) but the offer came with a low valuation.
 Having spoken with advisors and mentors, I knew the terms were not ones I could move forward with, and I knew the terms and valuation I had to get to in order to close.

 In the run up to the meeting, I spent about 3 days aimlessly staring at the wall, contemplating the myriad of ways the conversation could go.
 Think Eminem ‘palms sweaty, knees weak, arms are heavy’ but minus the vomit on my sweater as my Mom was not there to cook me spaghetti.

-The night before, in the process of getting myself psyched up for the next day (when I would confidently announce to a room of investors the valuation we would take) my boyfriend came in for my daily brain download of all things Nuw.
+The night before, I was getting myself psyched up for the next day (when I would confidently announce to a room of investors the valuation we would take).
+My boyfriend came in for my daily brain download of all things Nuw.